-1. Plug in all the power cords into the AC Power Input Socket located at the rear of the subsystem.
+1. Plug in all the power cords or power connectors located at the rear of the subsystem.

-- 2. Turn on Power Switch 1 and 2. - 3.
-The Power LED on the front Panel will turn green.
+- 2. You should press the ON/OFF Power supply switch to turn on the power. - 3.
+The "Power" LED on the front panel will turn green.

-2.6 Installing Hard Drives
+2.6 Install Hard Drives

-This section describes the physical locations of the hard drives supported by the subsystem and give instructions on installing a hard drive.
+This section describes the physical locations of the hard drives supported by the subsystem and gives instructions on installing a hard drive.
 The subsystem supports hot-swapping allowing you to install or replace a hard drive while the subsystem is running.

-- a.
-Pull out an empty disk tray.
-Pull the handle outwards to remove the carrier from the enclosure. - b.
+- 1. Pull out an empty disk tray.
+(You can install in any available slot.) - 2.
 Take off the bracket before installing hard drive.

-- c.
-Place the hard drive in the disk tray. - d.
-Install the mounting screws on each side to secure the drive in the tray.
+- 3. Place the hard drive in the disk tray. - 4.
+Install the mounting screws on each side to secure the drive in the mobile rack.